appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 ## Use Branching Strategy

-Adopt a clear and effective branching strategy for efficient collaboration and code management in Git.
-Here are some key points to consider:
+Implement a well-defined branching strategy to enhance collaboration and maintain code quality in Git.
+Key points to consider:

 - Select a branching model that aligns with your team's workflow and project requirements.
 Popular models like GitFlow, GitHub Flow, and Trunk-Based Development offer different approaches suited for various scenarios.
-For example;
-    - **Master Branch:** Contains the final version of the app for production; make it protected in the Git settings.
-    - **Development Branch:** For testing and QA; merge feature branches here and raise a PR to master after testing.
-    - **Feature Branches:** Individual branches for developers to work on app development; raise PRs to Development branch upon completion.

 - Reserve the `master` branch for production-ready code.
 Only merge thoroughly tested and reviewed changes into this branch to ensure stability.

+- Create a `development` branch for testing features.
+Merge feature branches into this branch and raise pull requests to master after testing.

-- Encourage developers to create feature branches for implementing new features or fixing bugs.
+- Encourage developers to create `feature` branches for implementing new features or fixing bugs.

-- Use release branches for preparing releases and hotfix branches for addressing critical issues in production.

 - Establish a clear and consistent naming convention for branches to enhance clarity and organization.
 Include relevant information such as feature name, issue number, or task description in branch names.

-- This is also useful if you are self-hosting Appsmith and want to stick with an older platform version in production while you test that your apps are compatible with an updated release.
+- If you are self-hosting Appsmith and want to stick with an older platform version in `production` while you test that your apps are compatible with an updated `release`.
 You can create a new branch, fire up a Docker container running the latest version of Appsmith, and test and tweak it without affecting your production deployment.

 ## Keep Commits Atomic

-Maintaining atomic commits is essential for a clear and manageable version history in Git.
-Here's how:
+Atomic commits are small, self-contained changes that address a single concern or fix.
+This practice is essential for maintaining a clear and manageable version history in Git.
+Here's how to achieve atomic commits:

 - Each commit should represent a single logical change or fix.
 Avoid mixing unrelated changes within a single commit to maintain a clean and understandable history.